 Embrace Your Journey to Greater Ease

 Gentle yoga routines show that gaining flexibility can feel simple and even enjoyable.
-Sarah, 62, felt stiff after years at a desk but regained ease in weeks with these hip-opening poses.
+Sarah, 62, felt stiff after years at a desk but regained ease over a few weeks with these hip-opening poses.
 Roll out your mat, grab your props, and breathe deeply.
 Your body deserves this gentle gift.
 Happy stretching! 🤗